Brazzelhuber/Aquaponik_Steuerung/README.md

 The array with default values ​​defines limit values ​​for sensor data.
-Conditions are defined in the program when an action is triggered automatically, e.g. Temperature water> 23 degrees -> cooling At the end, the feeding time and duration are determined.
+Conditions are defined in the program when an action is triggered automatically, e.g. Temperature water> 23 degrees -> cooling Additionally, the feeding time and duration are determined.
 The values ​​are shown on the screen as entry specifications, so they can be changed (conclusion: return).
 When the program ends, the values ​​are saved and called up when restarting.